-Digital marketing and well-conducted search engine optimization can be make or break for law firms.
+Digital marketing and well-conducted search engine optimization can be a make or break for law firms.
 With the restrictions in place that dictate how law services can advertise, you need to be creative in order to build a healthy book of potential new clients.
-At GoEngine, we are dedicated to putting your marketing needs first to help you develop the most effective marketing strategy.
-We will work with you to build the best marketing solutions to help you increase your online presence and grow your business.

 Why Should a Law Firm's Website Have a Blog?